Here Comes the Groom (1951 film): Plot

-Newspaper reporter Pete (Bing Crosby) works in a Paris orphanage.
+Newspaper reporter Pete works in a Paris orphanage.
 His charming way with children and music enables him to find homes for even the most troubled kids.
-One afternoon, Mr. and Mrs. Godfrey (Alan Reed and Minna Gombell), an American couple, come to the orphanage to adopt Bobby, a boy they saw in one of the ads Pete ran in his newspaper.
-Bobby misbehaves, but when Pete discovers that Mr. Godfrey plays for the Boston Symphony Orchestra, he quickly produces a young blind opera wunderkind, Theresa (Anna Maria Alberghetti), who sings her way into the Godfreys' hearts.
+One afternoon, Mr. and Mrs. Godfrey, an American couple, come to the orphanage to adopt Bobby, a boy they saw in one of the ads Pete ran in his newspaper.
+Bobby misbehaves, but when Pete discovers that Mr. Godfrey plays for the Boston Symphony Orchestra, he quickly produces a young blind opera wunderkind, Theresa, who sings her way into the Godfreys' hearts.

-Later that night, Pete dreams that the fiancée he left behind in America, Emmadel (Jane Wyman) has visited.
-She appears in a hologram atop his record player, scolding him for leaving her at the altar and talks about the children they might have had.
+Later that night, Pete listens to a record sent by the fiancée he left behind in America, Emmadel, scolding him for leaving her at the altar and talking about the children they might have had.
 Filled with regret, Pete arranges to adopt both Bobby and his little sister Suzi and bring them to Boston, where he'll marry Emmadel.
 American authorities inform him that he must marry within five days or the adoption will be void.

 After delays in obtaining the children's birth certificates, they and Pete finally fly to Boston, and go to Emmadel's house.
 While she bonds with Bobby and Suzi, Pete discovers that Emmadel is engaged to an aristocratic man, Wilbur Stanley, whose office she works in.
 She had gotten tired of waiting for Pete's arrival home.
-The kids stay with her loud parents (drunken father James Barton, a fisherman, and disapproving mother Connie Gilchrist).
+The kids stay with her loud parents, drunken fisherman William and disapproving mother Mia.
 Pete tries everything to win Emmadel back.
 She helps him secure a lease on a new house via her fiancé's company.
 However, when Pete and the children arrive at the house in the rain, they discover that another couple (the McGonigles) also have a lease for the property.
 Emmadel's fiancé Wilbur shows up to settle the matter.
 Wilbur offers Pete a ride to another house - but Pete talks him into letting them stay at the Stanley family's gatehouse.
 They agree to a friendly competition for Emmadel's heart during the few days leading up to the wedding.